 Even if you give them the homework, do some coding in-person.
 This will give you all sorts of insight into how the candidate thinks.
 Do what you can to eliminate nervousness, but unless all your programmers work in isolation, a homework assignment is not realistic.

-I’ve probably interviewed over a hundred candidates and pair programmed with over a hundred.
-Although it’s been overwhelmingly positive, I know there are people out there working as programmers without the expected skills.
-And I agree there’s a need to filter them out before spending a whole team’s time with in-person interviews.
+I’ve interviewed over a hundred candidates and pair programmed with over a hundred as well.
+Although it’s been overwhelmingly positive, I know there are people out there working as programmers without the requisite skills.
+And I acknowledge there’s a need to filter them out before spending a whole team’s time with in-person interviews.
 At the same time, we need to remember all we’ve learned about building great software: we want a great user experience.
 The great UX feels simple, clear and includes a process for constant improvement.
 So can an interview process.

 Special thanks to Jim “the engineer” Fung for tolerating my tirades on this subject and giving me feedback on early versions of this essay.